 Mr. Wallace's and Mr. MacKay-Smith's efforts have been vindicated recently with the publishing of various papers on the equine genome that deal with the true ancestry of the Thoroughbred horse.
 The scientists have discovered that the speed gene in the Thoroughbred comes not from the 'oriental' sires and dams so long believed but from the native English and Irish racehorse mares that made up the broodmare bands of the early English studs.
 Also it surprised the researchers to discover that it is a sprint speed gene--not distance.
 They determined that speed originated with those pre-thoroughbred racehorse mares of Running Horse and Irish Hobby blood (native mares).
 It was horses of that same stock that the Colonial breeders imported for racing and saddle horses, and these have become the genetic base of all our later sport and fine saddle breeds: Quarter Horse, Standardbred, Tennessee Walker, Missouri Fox Trotter, Saddlebred, Morgan and of course American Thoroughbred.

-The Jersey Act finally came to an end when the financial realities and a general lack of class arising in their own racehorse from its isolated breeding policies, along with French objections to participating in a stud book that bars the fastest horses--all factors in the change in the English Jockey Club's attitude which resulted in them finally (thirty-six years later) modifying their rule so that most of the barred bloodlines were then acceptable.
+The Jersey Act finally came to an end when the financial realities and a general lack of class arising in their own racehorse from its isolated breeding policies, along with French objections to participating in a stud book that bars the best racehorses--all factors in the change in the English Jockey Club's attitude which resulted in them finally (thirty-six years later) modifying their rule so that most of the barred bloodlines were then acceptable.

 Fashion RH 1837: As spectacular as Boston's athletic talent was, he was not a 'freak', our native racehorse was producing many racers who came close to his ability and even a few that exceeded him occasionally.
 Competition raged between different racing areas of the country and match races between regional champions were events of great excitement that drew huge crowds.
 So it was in May of 1842 that a contest was set up between the southern hero Boston RH against the northern star Fashion RH.
-Fashion RH was an amazing racemare with a record of thirty-six races, thirty-two wins and four seconds: most of those three and four-mile heat races.
-She, along with Boston RH, holds a rightful position in the Racing Hall of Fame.
+Fashion RH was an amazing race mare with a record of thirty-six races, thirty-two wins and four seconds: most of those three and four-mile heat races.
+She, along with Boston RH, hold a rightful position in the Racing Hall of Fame.

 [Fashion, the Running Horse racemare that beat the great Boston RH in 1842]

-The race between these two mega-racers was set at Union race course on Long Island, and the fantastic purse of $20,000, and as each heat was finished carrier pigeons were released to bring the news to the New York newspapers--this was an event!
+The race between these two mega-racers was set at Union race course on Long Island, and the then fantastic purse of $20,000, and as each heat was finished carrier pigeons were released to bring the news to the New York newspapers--this was an event!

 "The race was in four-mile heats and the contest drew another enormous crowd, estimated at seventy thousand people.
 The grand stand was crowded with a large array of those distinguished in political, social and sporting life, and for more than a quarter of a mile, on both sides of the course, spectators were packed in solid phalanxes.
-Intense interest prevailed as the heats were run (Lyman Weeks)."
+Intense interest prevailed as the heats were run."
+(Lyman Weeks)

 Four-mile match races were run in heats--the winner being the best two out of three.
 Fashion RH won the first two heats and therefore the race.
 Being a mare she was not able to achieve the massive genetic legacy of Boston RH, but she did have seven foals, and her daughter Young Fashion RH proved to be a very good producer as she had ten foals of which six were winners.

-Fashion RH herself was beaten by another great racing mare: Peytona, who won the match race held in 1846 (illustration at article beginning).
+Fashion RH herself was beaten by another great racing mare: Peytona TB, who won the match race held in 1846 (illustration at article beginning).
 Races of this sort were run regularly, the American-bred horses had reached the pinnacle of speed combined with stamina and soundness.
 It is ironic that today so many of the critics of our Thoroughbred have been trying to convince us that it is a 'sprint-only' breed; it is laughable really, as our breed is based genetically on the best stamina-speed genetics this planet has ever seen.

 California Chrome - a modern racer running on the Heroic Era genes